aegir-project/documentation/docs/community/resources.md

 This page aims to provide links presentation video's, slides, and other training materials.

-Found an interresting resource?
+Found an interesting resource?
 Please add [a pull request or issue](https://github.com/aegir-project/documentation)

 Presentations